SysKitTeam/docs-point/docs/configuration/customize-emails.md

 * **Subject**
 * **Additional message in the body of the e-mail**

-These changes can be performed in three locations within Syskit Point Settings:
+These changes can be performed in two locations within Syskit Point Settings:

 * **General Settings &gt; E-mail section**
-* **Governance Settings &gt; Access Review**
+* **Governance Settings &gt; Access Review Options**

 :::warning
 **Please note!**